fancy-researcher/artifact/INSTRUCTIONS.md

 ### Building type++

 To build type++, you can simply run the two following lines.
-It should take around *three* hours to build.
+It should take around *three* hours to build on a i7-8700 CPU @ 3.20GHz with 6 physical cores.
 ```bash
 export DOCKER_BUILDKIT=1
 cd ${HOME}/LLVM-typepp